-What is Rebranding?
+What is rebranding?

-Rebranding changes or updates a company’s image, messaging, or identity.
-It can involve modifying elements like the logo, name, packaging design, or marketing strategy to reflect better the company’s vision and appeal to its target audience.
+Rebranding changes or updates a companyโs image, messaging, or identity.
+It can involve modifying elements like the logo, name, packaging design, or marketing strategy to better reflect the companyโs vision and appeal to its target audience.
 Companies use rebranding strategies for various reasons, from adapting to market changes to repairing a damaged reputation.

-Partial Rebrand | Complete Rebrand |
+Partial rebrand | Complete rebrand |

-Involves making tweaks or adjustments to certain elements of a brand’s identity, like its logo or color scheme, without completely changing its core identity and values. | A total makeover of a brand where almost every element, from logo to brand messaging, is revamped or replaced to present an entirely new identity to the market. |
+It involves tweaking or adjusting certain elements of a brand’s identity, like its logo or color scheme, without completely changing its core identity and values. | A total brand makeover involves revamping or replacing almost every element, from logo to brand messaging, to present an entirely new identity to the market. |

 Rebranding vs. Refreshing